Shopee Seller Fees 2026: How Much Does Shopee Take?

 Yes, they do.

-All fees Shopee Singapore quotes—whether for Commission, Transactions, or any Service programs—already have the Goods and Services Tax (GST) included.
+All fees Shopee Singapore quotes, whether for Commission, Transactions, or any Service programs, already have the Goods and Services Tax (GST) included.
 You don’t need to do any extra math to add tax on top.

 Shopee is generally fair about this.
 If a customer returns an item and you issue a full refund, the Commission and Service Fees tied to that sale are usually reversed and credited back to your seller account.

 The one fee that typically remains is the Transaction Fee.
 This fee covers the cost of processing the original payment, a service that was already completed.
 This means you might be out of pocket for that small percentage, even on a fully refunded order.
+For your own accounting records, always issue a credit note when processing marketplace refunds to keep your books accurate.
+The unrecovered Transaction Fee is just one line in the true cost of a return, outbound shipping, the return label, payment-fee retention, inspection labour, and inventory write-downs typically push parcel-sized returns to US$13–US$30 all-in before you account for the marketplace claw-back.
+Build it into your unit economics using our ecommerce returns cost framework.

 Shopee handles this automatically, deducting all fees before the money reaches your account.
 You don’t have to manually pay for anything.